Why Retail Price Optimization Matters for Merchandising Teams

 Here’s the thing: You can have the perfect product – in the perfect location – but if price is off, even by a little, you risk missed sales, margin loss, or brand erosion.

-At ClearDemand, we work with retailers across the country who are bringing these two teams together in more strategic, data-driven ways.
-We’ve seen firsthand how strong pricing-merchandising partnerships can unlock new growth, increase speed to market, and drive better decisions at scale.
+At ClearDemand, we work with retailers who are bringing pricing and merchandising teams together in more strategic, data-driven ways.
+We’ve seen firsthand how strong pricing-merchandising partnerships, powered by retail price optimization software, can unlock new growth, increase speed to market, and drive better decisions at scale.

 So how can pricing and merchandising teams work better together?